dapovich/vhdl-hierarchical-structural-representation/README.md

-# This is a vhdl hierarchical structural representation
+# This is a vhdl hierarchical structural representation.
+The image of scheme is located in scheme.png.